When I tried watercolor for the first time after elementary school, I hated them.

 The neat, the dark, the detailed is my place of comfort, of “been there, done that”.
 When in doubt, I can always go back to it and instantly feel at home.

-Watercolor is like a wild horse I want to tame, but in reality it's it that needs to un-tame me, to show me a different way to be in the world: to be more free than I thought is even possible.
+Watercolor is like a wild horse I want to tame, but in reality it’s it that needs to un-tame me, to show me a different way of being in the world: to be more free than I thought is even possible.

 It will never be saddled, reined, locked up in a barn.

 I need to let my hair down, take off my shoes and let it take me off into the wilderness, into the deep forest, into the starry night.